Crossings

 Lowered kerb on street leading to walkway.

 Pedestrian crossing points are where the kerb has been lowered to the same level as the road, forming a crossing point.
 Dropped kerbs encourage pedestrians to cross the road at safer locations.
-They also are helpful for wheelchair users to easily move between pavements.
+They are also helpful for wheelchair users to easily move between pavements.

 It is an offence to park across this feature.
 The council can issue Penalty Charge Notices (PCNs) to drivers who park on the carriageway next to a pedestrian crossing point.